-Stress, mood, anxiety all have a broad range of effects.
-These range from struggles with focus and concentration to trouble just getting down to work.
-See your doctor if these difficulties persist or seem to be getting worse, but also take preventative steps by balancing study and relaxation; paying attention to your diet, sleep and exercise.
-Health Education and Promotion offer weekly programs, events and resources to help maintain your health and resilience.
-Also check out the on-campus workshops and resources available through Personal Counselling Services.
+Stress, mood and anxiety can all impact academic success, ranging from causing difficulty with focus and concentration to just being able to get to work.
+See your doctor if stress and anxiety are persistently interfering with your ability to learn at university or to enjoy life, or seem to be getting worse, but also take preventative steps by balancing study and relaxation; and paying attention to your diet, sleep and exercise.
+Health Education and Promotion offer information, events and resources to help maintain your health and resilience.
+Also check out the on-campus services, workshops and resources available through Student Counselling and Development.

 Or do you just need a boost?

-- Bring your specific questions to your professor or TA
+- Bring your specific questions to your professor or TA, during their office hours

 - Consider talking with classmates or working with a study group (in person or on-line, this is a time-tested, proven, grade A, number one, premium study strategy)